 Note: The plant is not at all fussy about the growing medium and can flourish easily in any type of growing medium.

-For Growing Bougainvillea in Pots, it is crucial that it gets periodic watering, especially when you are growing it in full sun.
+It is crucial that it gets periodic watering, especially when you are growing it in full sun.
 The plant can tolerate drought, so it would be a good idea to water it only when the topsoil goes a little dry to the touch.

 Avoid getting water on the leaves, which can lead to fungal diseases.
 Also, don’t keep the plant on the drier side to have more flowers.

 Note: Generally, a bougainvillea should be watered two to three times per week in the summer.
 During periods of extreme heat, the plant may need to be watered more often.
-However, the frequency of watering depends more on the pot size and if the plant is root bound.
+However, the frequency of watering depends more on the pot size and if the plant is root-bound.

 Temperature and Humidity

 Bougainvilleas are warm climate plants and prefer a high-temperature range.
 They thrive in temperatures between 60-100°F (15-38°C).
 The plant should be protected from temperatures below 50°F (10°C).